-In the next phase of our work, we will develop a Sourcebook on Environmental Mainstreaming and are discussing to do this jointly with the OECD, UNDP, the UNDP/UNEP Poverty Environment Initiative, the Convention on Biodiversity Secretariat, and others.
-This will provide in-depth guidance on, and real examples of: policy frameworks for mainstreaming environment and climate change opportunities and threats; entry points in development decision-making and investment; communication requirements and approaches; approaches to capacity-building; monitoring and indicators; sources of information and support; and a wide range of strategies, tools and tactics, drawing on our collective work and many other sources.
+In the next phase of our work, we will develop a Sourcebook on Environmental Mainstreaming and have agreed to do this jointly with the UNDP-EEG, the UNDP/UNEP Poverty Environment Initiative, the Convention on Biodiversity Secretariat, and Ausaid.
+We are also discussing with the OECD and various other donors to join the partnership.
+The sourcebook will provide in-depth guidance on, and real examples of: policy frameworks for mainstreaming environment and climate change opportunities and threats; entry points in development decision-making and investment; communication requirements and approaches; approaches to capacity-building; monitoring and indicators; sources of information and support; and a wide range of strategies, tools and tactics, drawing on our collective work and many other sources.

-Barry Dalal-Clayton and Steve Bass July 2009
+Barry Dalal-Clayton and Steve Bass